U.S. Auto Dealers

 Senior Software Architect

-Dealertrack Registration and Title Solutions, a division of Cox Automotive, offers vehicle registration and title services for dealers and the overall automotive ecosystem worldwide.
-The division has over 30k users across 12 states that process more than 10k deals per day, handled by 5 Agile Scrum teams across 3 states.
+Cox Automotive’s Dealertrack Registration and Title Solutions division offers vehicle registration and title services for dealers and the overall automotive ecosystem worldwide.
+The division has over 30k users across 12 states that process more than 10k deals per day, handled by 5 Agile Scrum teams.

-Our primary pain point is the number of edge cases our users face – especially when a significant number of these edge cases happen either within our user interface or with data we send to various DMV offices.
-Since every state DMV has completely different vehicle registration rules and requirements, our system needs to change and adapt accordingly.
+DealerTrack’s primary pain point is the number of edge cases that its users face – especially when a significant number of these edge cases happen either within the user interface or with data that is sent to various DMV offices.
+Since every state DMV has completely different vehicle registration rules and requirements, DealerTrack’s system needs to change and adapt accordingly.

-Users face these edge cases when DMVs release changes to their system, resulting in exceptions thrown by our own code.
-These could include, for example, differences in data required to be communicated to DMV systems.
-This could, in a worst-case scenario, result in a transaction not being completed – and a vehicle not being registered – in a timely manner.
+Users face these edge cases when DMVs release changes to their system, resulting in exceptions thrown by their own code.
+For example, these could include differences in data required to be communicated to DMV systems. na worst-case scenario, result in a transaction not being completed – and a vehicle not being registered in a timely manner.

-Additionally, we handle a significant amount of code change – with our 5 Agile Scrum teams actively managing changes to 6 different products at any given time, all with feature overlap, and all occurring over several releases each month.
+Additionally, DealerTracker handles a significant amount of code change – with 5 Agile Scrum teams actively managing changes to 6 different products at any given time, all with feature overlap, and all occurring over several releases each month.

-Once these products reach production, our IT and Ops teams monitor the log files and detect critical issues.
+Once these products reach production, IT and Ops teams monitor the log files and detect critical issues.
 This leads to an almost endless number of logs.
-Only after an issue has occurred in production, our engineering team jumps in, but they too have to go through the log files to try and reproduce the issue at hand.
+Only after an issue has occurred in production does the engineering team get involved, but they too have to go through the log files to try and reproduce the issue at hand.

-Wading through the log was time-consuming, and there’s never enough detail to reproduce the exact situation that failed.
-This means our team spends most of their time solving bugs, instead of working on new features.
+Wading through logs is time-consuming, and there’s never enough detail to reproduce the exact situation that failed.
+This means development teams spend most of their time-solving bugs, instead of working on new features.